Gnonpi/gnonpy-blog/pel-blog/content/blog/from-pip-to-poetry.md

 With a kinda big project, it started to last around 10 minutes to install everything.
 Since deploys meant to reinstall dependencies
-(we thought that it would be the safest and painless way to do), quickly `pipenv install` became our bottleneck.
+(we thought that it would be the safest and painless way to do), quickly `pipenv install` became our main bottleneck.
 - some dependencies randomly broke it.
 This meant that if you didn't pin versions to minor (we learned that the hard way, for an application **pin carefully what version you want to use**),